luxdefi/.github/profile/README.md

 Lux is a decentralized network of blockchains that aims to make it easy for anyone to invest in real world assets (RWAs).

-🌈 The community can get involved by participating in the development of the Lux Network, [providing feedback and suggestions](mailto:hi@lux.finance), and contributing to its [open source projects](https://github.com/luxdefi/).
+🌈 Get involved by participating in the development of the Lux Network, [provide feedback and suggestions](mailto:hi@lux.finance), or contribute to our [open source projects](https://github.com/luxdefi/).

-👩‍💻 Resources for the community include the [Lux Finance](https://docs.lux.finance) and [Lux Network](https://docs.lux.network) docs where documentation and technical specifications can be found.
+👩‍💻 Resources for the community include the [Lux Finance Documentation](https://docs.lux.finance) and [Lux Network Documentation](https://docs.lux.network) where API, SDK references and technical specifications can be found.

-🍿 Fun fact: The Lux team enjoys a variety of breakfast options and there is no specific team breakfast.

-🧙 We welcome all wizards to communicate and collaborate on the development of the Lux network with us!
+🧙 We welcome all wizards to collaborate on the development of Lux with us!